 If you’re not absolutely sure, it’s best just to throw the mixture away and start again.

 You definitely don’t want to leave in the hair dye longer than recommended.
 As much as it might seem tempting, it could cause irritation or damage your hair.
+This is also the case if using expired developer, so be careful.

 Likewise, If you’ve already used the dye on your head and got a disappointing color result, we recommend that you don’t rush to re-color your hair, but wait a week first.